heztet/phoenixclub/README.md

 	- [ ] Actual content about hillenbrand
 	- [ ]
 - [ ] Better form validation messages (ex: "You did not have a <field>", "<Field> cannot have <this>")
-- [ ] Put footer information in header
 - [ ] Better grid system for forms (make most of the form elements way smaller for large screens)
-- [ ] Change student first/last names to allow non-alpha characters (ex: space, underscore, etc.)
+- [X] Change student first/last names to allow non-alpha characters (ex: space, underscore, etc.)
 - [ ] Add floor/side breakdowns to `index.php/leaderboard`
-- [ ] Remove header links on `index.php/leaderboard`
+- [X] Remove header links on `index.php/leaderboard`
 - [ ] Add aggregate stats for specific events (such as `events/stats/<id>`)

 # Why Codeigniter?